DSIW/slide-em-up/README.md

 Remote Control
 --------------

-When your start slide-em-up in console, a message says something like:
+When your start slideoff in console, a message says something like:

 > Your remote key is 652df